top of page

 Seeking clarity?
 We provide timely, comprehensive, Learning assessments so you can move forward with confide

 Considering a Learning Assessment (also known as Educational Assessment or Learning Disorder Assessment) is an important step towards better understanding yourself or your child’s unique learning profile.
-It can help to identify learning differences and profiles such as dyslexia, dyscalculia, dysgraphia, specific Learning Disorder (SLD), Nonverbal Learning Difficulties
+It can help to identify learning differences and profiles such as dyslexia, dyscalculia, dysgraphia, specific Learning Disorder (SLD), Nonverbal Learning Difficulties.

 At Nurtured Thoughts, we offer a warm, respectful environment that balances convenience with clinical excellence, so you feel supported and empowered throughout the process.